h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 	train <- whd_zcta[split <= 0.8,]
 	test <- whd_zcta[split > 0.8,]

 ###### Build a deep learning model on original WHD data to predict repeat/willful violators.
 Our response is a categorical column with four levels: N/A = neither repeat nor willful, R = repeat, W = willful, and RW = repeat and willful violator, so we specify a multinomial distribution.
+We skip the first four columns, which consist of case ID and location information that is already captured by the ZCTA.
 	myY <- "flsa_repeat_violator"
 	myX <- setdiff(5:ncol(train), which(colnames(train) == myY))
 	orig_time <- system.time(dl_orig <- h2o.deeplearning(x = myX, y = myY, training_frame = train,